INTERPOL-Innovation-Centre/DW-VA-Taxonomy/README.md

-# Dark Web and Cryptoasset Taxonomies
+# Dark Web and Virtual Assets Taxonomies

-This repository contains taxonomies covering common types of entities found in Dark Web and Cryptoasset ecosystems, as well as abusive, possibly criminal behaviors found in real-world investigations.
+This repository contains taxonomies covering common types of entities found in Dark Web and Virtual Assets ecosystems, as well as abusive, possibly criminal behaviors found in real-world investigations.

-Taxonomies are defined as [YAML][yaml] files and automatically rendered as a human-readable Website by using the [Jekyll][jekyll] static site generator: https://interpol-innovation-centre.github.io/DW-CC-Taxonomy/
+Taxonomies are defined as [YAML][yaml] files and automatically rendered as a human-readable Website by using the [Jekyll][jekyll] static site generator: https://interpol-innovation-centre.github.io/DW-VA-Taxonomy/

 ## How to run the Website locally

 Checkout this git repository to your local machine

-	git clone git@github.com:INTERPOL-Innovation-Centre/DW-CC-Taxonomy.git
+	git clone git@github.com:INTERPOL-Innovation-Centre/DW-VA-Taxonomy.git
-	cd DW-CC-Taxonomy
+	cd DW-VA-Taxonomy

 Make sure you have [Jekyll][jekyll] installed